 Creating an Attractive Online Classroom: Organizing and Optimizing Your Courses

 As school districts and institutions determine whether to conduct their learning partially back in the classroom or in a fully remote environment, instructors may be worried about their ability to build an engaging and effective online classroom.
-We all know that course content and learner assessment are some of the most important aspects of digital learning, but in order to create a solution that encourages positive learning experiences and streamlined collaboration among learners, there are a few considerations you must include in your course creation in order to build an attractive online classroom.
+We all know that course content and learner assessment are some of the most important aspects of digital learning.
+But, in order to create a solution that encourages positive learning experiences and streamlines collaboration among learners, there are a few considerations you must factor into your course creation in order to build an attractive online classroom.

 Streamlining and Organizing Your Courses

-Research shows that the use of visuals and more interactive media types can help assist with moving information from short-term into long-term memory storage.
-As beneficial as it is, not every instructor has the bandwidth or expertise to diversify their learning content.
-Without additional LMS support, it can be difficult to find the most useful visuals or tools to incorporate.
-However, in the meantime, these few considerations can help you start the process to modernize your courses and bring them to life more effectively.
+The use of visuals and more interactive media types can help assist with moving information from learners’ short-term memory and into their long-term memory.
+As beneficial as these media types are, instructors sometimes lack the bandwidth or expertise to diversify their learning content.
+Without additional LMS support, it can be difficult for them to find the most useful visuals or tools to incorporate.
+If you find yourself in this situation, the following four considerations can help you modernize your courses and bring them to life more effectively.

-Even though visuals can grab the attention of our learners, it is important that you are selecting visuals that add value to your content.
+Even though visuals can grab the attention of our learners, it’s important to select visuals that add value to your content.
 Consider adding PowerPoint presentations during virtual seminars or web conferencing.
 Use video or audio content in conjunction with written text when it’s most helpful.

-Googling to find a visual or learning supplement to use in your course is not recommended nor a best practice.
-Use a site such as Creative Commons or Pixabay to find images for your online classroom.
+Googling to find a visual or learning supplement to use in your course isn’t recommended nor a best practice.
+Use a site such as Creative Commons or Pixabay to find royalty-free images for your online classroom.
 Images derived from these sites will ensure that you will avoid any issues with copyright laws.
 Connect with an expert eLearning partner to select high-quality, relevant additional course content.

 When revamping your online classroom, be mindful of your learners with unique accessibility needs.
-If you are including visuals in your online classroom, you must include a text alternative when you upload the image.
+If you’re including visuals in your online classroom, you must include a text alternative when you upload the image.
 This is also a great opportunity where additional media such as audio and voice recordings can be particularly helpful.
 This will ensure that learners with various disabilities will be able to fully participate in your online classroom.
-If you are unsure about how to include accessibility in your visuals, you can read more here.
+If you’re unsure about how to make your visuals accessible, you can read more here.